presswizards/FreeScoutGPT/README.md

 If this module saves you time, helps your clients, or helps you do better work, I’d appreciate it.
 </p>

+## Newest Responses API Features
+- Adds an option to use the newest OpenAI Responses API.
+According to OpenAI: "OpenAI’s new Responses API is built for creating powerful AI agents, going beyond the conversational scope of the Chat Completions API.
+It’s more capable and agent-oriented, making it ideal for complex, multi-step tasks."
+- Adds the ability to parse external knowledge base articles, and provide very specific answers based on those articles, and be able to reference and provide links to those articles, boosting the quality and raising the limits of comprehensiveness.
+- Adds a new Responses Prompt, used in combination with the regular system prompt, to help direct the AI models to process articles and customize the replies.
+- A big thanks to Lewis Downey for sponsoring the Responses API development and testing.

-## Features
+## Chat Completion Features
-- Generate ChatGPT AI-based responses for each incoming message, then edit/polish as needed
+- Generates ChatGPT AI-based replies for each incoming message, then edit/polish as needed
 - Utilize the powerful ChatGPT language models to improve support efficiency
 - Customizable prompt message to set ChatGPT's role (e.g., support agent, sales manager, etc.), associate it with your brand with website links, and provide additional training information and context as desired
 - Edit the prompt per reply using the Edit Prompt button on the Reply page, to add message-specific info to send with the request for a more detailed reply.

 ## Requirements
-To use this module, you will need an API key for ChatGPT, which can be obtained from the OpenAI platform at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
+To use this module, you will need an OpenAI API key, which can be obtained from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

 ## Configuration and Use
 1. Upload the FreeScoutGPT Module ZIP file to your FreeScout Modules folder, rename it to ensure the module's folder is named "FreeScoutGPT".